You know that feeling.

 Ok, so probably normal people don't.
 Normal people have a solid goal they chip away at, day by day, until they end up with a product, a skill, a purpose.
 But something about my current situation makes my final goal something more like a fuzzy star on the horizon, elusive, tantalizing and frustratingly intangible.
 I'm not quite sure how to get there, how long the travel time will be, and not a clue what to do once I arrive.

+This just means I've now realized it's time to stop whining and put that sense of purpose to use.
 And my next goal is finding me a piece of oily rectangular pizza and a little pint of chocolate milk with a straw and a snac-pac of chocolate pudding so I can properly wallow in my mental regression.

 Just for tonight.